DSCKGEC/Passman/readme.md

-├── android             flutter generated android specific code ├──ios                  flutter generated ios specific code (for future use) ├── lib                 contains all source codes and modules of projects ├──lowlevel           stores low level security APIs ├──test                 individual widgets can be tested here ├── .gitignore          stores files and directories to be ignored in commits ├── LICENSE             the open source license
+├── android             flutter generated android specific code ├──ios                  flutter generated ios specific code (for future use) ├── lib                 contains all source codes and modules of projects ├──lowlevel           contains low level security APIs ├──test                 individual widgets can be tested here ├── .gitignore          stores files and directories to be ignored in commits ├── LICENSE             the open source license